-If you’re planning to participate in the 2025 JAMB UTME, we will will help you navigate the registration process, requirements, fees, and other important details.
+If you’re planning to participate in the 2026 JAMB UTME, we will help you navigate the registration process, requirements, fees, and other important details.

 Each year, millions of students register to take the Unified Tertiary Matriculation Examination (UTME) as a gateway to tertiary education.